-In the Netherlands if your bank has gone bankrupt, you are covered by the deposit guarantee scheme run by the Dutch Central Bank (De Nederlandsche Bank, DNB).
+In the Netherlands if your bank has gone bankrupt, you are covered by the Dutch Deposit Guarantee scheme of the Dutch Central Bank (De Nederlandsche Bank, DNB).
 With the Dutch Deposit Guarantee amounts of up to €100,000 in your bank accounts are protected.
 This means you will get this money back.

 The deposit guarantee scheme protects deposits on your bank accounts with Dutch banks.
 If your bank goes bankrupt, DNB makes sure you get your money back, up to €100,000 per person and per bank.
 Not all financial products are covered by this scheme, but nearly all savings account, current accounts and term deposits are.
 Please contact your bank to make sure your specific financial product is covered.

 You must satisfy several conditions to make use of this scheme:

 - Your bank is registered in the Dutch deposit guarantee scheme register.

 - Your business account is covered by the Dutch Deposit Guarantee, not by a foreign deposit guarantee scheme.